 If you didn’t do Psychology at school, you may wonder what exactly is taught on a school psychology course.
 Actually, even if you did, it is likely to have changed by now!
 New and much changed versions of the popular Higher, International Baccalaureate, GCSE and A-Level courses have all recently been launched.

 The A-Level is essentially similar, but as a 2-year course it is more demanding than the Higher.
 Statistical tests are integral to the A-Level, and it includes more topics and a greater emphasis on approaches (e.g. the behaviourist approach) and debates (e.g. nature vs. nurture).
-It also places more emphasis on the exam – the exam boards south of the border controversially dropped their project work from the syllabus a number of years ago, due to concerns about cheating.
+It also places more emphasis on the exam – the exam boards south of the border controversially dropped their project work from the syllabus a number of years ago.
 GCSE Psychology is less conceptual and more content-focused, with a really good range of topics (note that topics and course structure for both A-Level and GCSE vary depending on the exam board).

 As a new teacher, it can be hard to get up to speed on the various theories and research covered in school courses.
 A degree is an excellent foundation, but there will be content that you haven’t covered since 1st year, if at all.
 You may also be in the position of having to create a lot of teaching materials initially; I set up a school course from scratch and it was a tough couple of years at the start, but became much easier once things were up and running.
 Which brings me on to…